A-League Men Golden Boot

 The A-League Men Golden Boot is an annual association football award presented to the leading goalscorer in the A-League Men.
-It is currently referred to as the Nike Golden Boot for sponsorship purposes.
+It was previously referred to as the Nike Golden Boot for sponsorship purposes.

 The A-League was founded in 2005 to replace the semi-professional National Soccer League.
 The number of teams in the league has ranged from eight to twelve and there are currently twelve clubs in the league.
 The award is given to the top-scorer over the regular season (not including the finals series).
 The inaugural award was shared by four players: Alex Brosque, Bobby Despotovski, Stewart Petrie and Archie Thompson.

-Jamie Maclaren has won the golden boot on four occasions, more than any other player.
+Jamie Maclaren has won the golden boot on five occasions, more than any other player.
 Petrie was the first non-Australian winner in the league's inaugural season.

 Bobô – with 27 goals in 2017–18 – scored the most goals to win the Golden Boot, while Danny Allsopp scored the fewest to win the award outright, with 11 goals in 2006–07.
-The all-time record for lowest number of goals scored to be bestowed the award, however, is 8 goals; this was achieved during the 2005–06 season, when the award was shared between four players.
+The all-time record for lowest number of goals scored to be bestowed the award, however, is 8 goals; this was achieved during the 2005–06 season, when the award was shared among four players.
 This marks one of two seasons in which the award has been shared, the other being the 2016–17 season, where the award was shared between Jamie Maclaren and Besart Berisha.
 Bobô recorded the highest goals-to-games ratio to win the award, scoring 27 goals in 27 games in 2017–18 for a rate of 1.00.

+In 2024, Adam Taggart became the first ever player in the Australian top flight to win the Golden Boot from a team that finished bottom, scoring 20 goals in 25 games for Perth Glory.

+In 2025, Archie Goodwin became the youngest ever A-League golden boot winner, at 20 years and 178 days, eclipsing Adam Taggart from the 2013/14 season.